 Matt is an elder at Grace Church and also serves as a homegroup leader.
 He has helped to lead Grace Church since it was planted in 2012.
-Matt is originally from the U.S. and has lived and worked locally for nearly 20 years.
+Matt is originally from the U.S. and has lived and worked locally for more than 20 years.

 Patrick leads a homegroup and serves as an elder.
 He became a Christian as a student through the witness of the Christian Union.
 He has been a member at Grace Church since it was planted.

 Jo serves as a Community Worker and leads Grace Church’s Christians Against Poverty (CAP) work, including helping local people with free debt counselling and job-seekers workshops.
 Jo is also an R.N. and works as a nurse in Cambridge.